-We can advise on long term planning and inheritance tax matters both during life and after death and can help you to keep your Will updated so that your wishes are always to the fore.
-We can also advise on the appointment of executors and trustees.
+We can advise on long term planning and tax matters both during life and after death which can very often result in considerable savings to the family.

-The service that we provide after death is based on an efficient and speedy administration of the estate of the deceased, ascertaining and valuing assets at the time of death, preparation of papers to lead to the Grant of Probate, obtaining the Grant, dealing with the assets, gathering the assets in as neccessary and transferring them to the beneficiaries and paying debts and legacies.
+The service that we provide after death is based on an efficient and speedy administration of the estate of the deceased person.
+This includes ascertaining and valuing assets at the time of death, preparation of papers to lead to the Grant of Probate, obtaining the Grant, dealing with the assets, gathering the assets in as necessary or transferring them to the beneficiaries, and paying debts and legacies.

-We also deal with any tax queries that may have to be investigated and resolved before the estate can be distributed to the residuary beneficiaries are dealt with.
+Also any tax queries that may have to be investigated and resolved before the estate can be distributed to the residuary beneficiaries are dealt with.